OCR-tech/OCR-tech/README.md

 # 👋 Welcome
 This is my portfolio profile.
-I'm passionate about artificial intelligence, machine learning, computer vision, and optical character recognition (OCR) technology and their applications.
+I'm passionate about artificial intelligence, machine learning, and computer vision and their applications.

 ## 🚀 About Me